 - Encourages economic development within the city.

-The city manager’s office also provides city council members weekly updates that include upcoming events as well as follow-up issues raised during city council meetings.
+The city manager’s office provides city council members weekly updates that include follow-up on action items raised during city council meetings, a legislative report, oil and gas updates and the city council work schedule.